 I ask my right hon.
 Friend the Home Secretary and the Government to realise that this agitation has arisen not because the people are angry-I will not say war weary.
-They are becoming more bitter as they see day by day the actions of the Germans, and hear day by day from their brothers and husbands who have been prisoners in Germany, and have returned here, accounts of the brutalities they have suffered at the hands of the Germans.
-I received a deputation on this subject last week, and one of them stated to me that his son had been a prisoner in Germany for two years, and that only a little time ago, while still a prisoner, he was called out and flogged at the request of an officer who declared that he merely wanted to see whether he could "make the British beggar squeal."
-The father of this prisoner added that he had seen German officers who were being removed from one camp to another, and he said, "I Joynson-Hicks, assure Mr.you thev had with them that luggage than you or I would have when travelling."
-He stated that these officers were conveyed in motor-cars across London, though wounded Tommies have often to walk, that there were girls who drove those motor-cars, and he remarked, "And one of them might have been your daughter or mine, yet she would have had to get down, as these motor-car drivers did, to open the door in order that these officers might comfortably descend." submit to this House that Germany does not thank you for treating prisoners in that way.
+They are becoming more bitter as they see day by day the actions of the Germans, and hear day by day from their brothers and husbands who have been prisoners in Germany, and have returned here, accounts of the brutalities they have week, and one of them stated to me that his son had been a prisoner in Germany for two years, and that only a little time ago, while still a prisoner, he was called out and flogged at the request of an officer who declared that he merely wanted to see whether he could "make the British" beggar squeal."
+The father of this prisoner added that he had seen German officers who were being removed from one camp to another, and he said.
+"I assure you Mr. Joynson-Hicks. thev had with them more that luggage than you or I would have when travelling."
+He stated that these officers were conveyed in motor-cars across London, though wounded Tommies have often to walk, that there were girls who drove those motor-cars, and he remarked, "And one of them might have been your daughter or mine, yet she would have had to get down, as these motor-car drivers did, to open the door in order that these officers might comfortably descend." Т submit to this House that Germany does not thank you for treating prisoners in that way.
 Germany thinks you are afraid of her when that kind of thing is done, but it is that sort of thing which raises bitter feeling in this country.
-As to the question of internment camps, I hope that something will be forthcoming in that respect.
+As to the question of internment camps.
+I hope that something will be forthcoming in that respect.
 I hope, too, that there will be a greater and more effective relationship, in respect of justice and humanity, between the treatment given to prisoners by the Germans and the treatment which we give to our prisoners of war here, with the object of ensuring that justice and humanity will in future mark the treatment of British prisoners in Germany.
 I think I have shown what is the real reason and the first cause of this agitation.
 I ask the Prime Minister to realise that we are fighting in a war which depends on the moral of the nation.
 We are now in the fourth year of the War, and it may be we shall be into the fifth year, and we have to keep up the moral of the people, and it is the moral of the nation which lasts the longest that will win this War.
 It is because the people are angry that they have raised this agitation, and I ask the Government to take that fact into consideration, and, as the right hon.
 Member for Kirkcaldy said, carry out this business honestly and fairly.
-I believe that the Home Secretary means to do so, but all ca bu sic ac pe ab re up wi

-[Mr. Joynson-Hicks.]

-depends upon the machinery which is set

-up, and I hope and trust that the Government will see to that.
+I believe that the depends upon the machinery which is set up, and I hope and trust that the Government will see to that.